MSc Aquatic Veterinary Studies

+The Institute of Aquaculture has pioneered the development of aquaculture disease management.
 We have over 40 years of experience in investigating and controlling fish and shrimp diseases worldwide, which it uses to improve your problem-solving skills, ultimately equipping you to make a real contribution to the sustainability of aquaculture.

 The course can also be seen as preparation for anyone who plans to undertake a PhD in the area of aquatic animal health or disease.

 Our students come from a wide range of backgrounds and many different countries.
 Some may have prior experience in general veterinary practice; others already have some experience in fish health laboratories.

 Intercalation gives you the opportunity to take 12 months off of your undergraduate studies to specialise on a subject by undertaking another degree such as a Masters course.
 Our MSc Aquatic Veterinary Studies is available to all students considering this option.
 This is a great opportunity as you will gain an additional degree for only one year of study.
 It offers greater career prospects, and provides you with a specialisation on aquatic veterinary.

 After the completion of the Masters, you can return to finish your undergraduate course.